ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Altibase SSL TLS User's Guide.md

 ##### ODBC, CLI, ADO.NET

-The OpenSSL toolkit has to be installed in order to use the SSL communication with ODBC, CLI or ADO.NET.
+The OpenSSL toolkit has to be installed in order to use SSL communication with ODBC, CLI or ADO.NET.

 ##### JDBC